Chapter 1 : Lucy in the Sky with Diamonds

 They don’t see each other after this.

 She is fitting many things into her life.
 That he isn’t all she has, (but she definitely wants him.)
 That life will hit you.
 Hard.
 She wishes she had listened more.
 To her wisdom, to her family.
 To the wisdom she would ignore.
-She will take the road forgotten.
+She must take the road forgotten.

 She visits her father.
 (Her mother’s grave is beautiful).